lorenzofox3/lorenzofox/posts/component-as-infinite-loop.md

 ## Concurrent updates

-But before we conclude, we can illustrate the fourth point mentioned in the introduction: if you try to advance a generator function while it is already advancing, you will get an error.
+Before we conclude, we can illustrate the fourth point mentioned in the introduction: if you try to advance a generator function while it is already advancing, you will get an error.
 In the component world, this means that concurrent rendering is impossible by design!

 This code: